elugens/hello-javascript/docs/general-javascript-questions/data-types/methods-of-primitives.md

 console.log(typeof new Number(0)); // "object"! – not a number Huh!

-// Objects are always truthy in if, so here the alert will show up:
+// Objects are always truthy in if, so here the console.log will show up:

 let zero = new Number(0);

 if (zero) {
-  // zero is true, because it's an object alert('zero is truthy!?!');
+  // zero is true, because it's an object console.log('zero is truthy!?!');
 }

 // this is entirely valid: